yWorks/yfiles-for-html-demos/demos/style/datatable/README.md

 ## Things to Try

-- Resize a node: Its content is clipped on its bounds.
+- Resize a node: If the node is smaller than the table, scrollbars can be used to scroll the node content.
 - Toggle labels for all nodes with the toolbar button.

 ## Description

 - Labels measure their content and resize to the minimum bounds.
-- The components of the tabular visualization can be styled with CSS.
+- The HTML table can be styled with CSS in the `index.html` file.
+- Node and Label HTML markup has the CSS classes `data-table-node` and `data-table-label` and can therefore be styled differently.